lit/lit-element/docs/_guide/styles.md

   }
   ```

-* `:host(...)` selects the host element, but only if the selector inside the parentheses matches the host element.
+* `:host(...)` selects the host element, but only if the selector inside the parentheses matches the host element:

   ```css
   :host([.important]) {